Sciatica Treatment in Edinburgh

 Immediate relief for sciatica pain

-Our aim at Active X is to provide you with rapid relief.
-And to help you reduce the risk of another episode.
+Our aim at Active X is to provide you with rapid relief and then help you reduce the risk of another episode.
 Relief is not enough.
-More than 90% of our clients opt for prevention as well as relief of their sciatica.
+Over 90% of our clients opt for prevention as well as relief to manage their sciatica.

 Sciatica Diagnosis Versus Functional Assessment